autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 Burns the specified amount of Auton, taking it out of circulation.

-Constraint checks are applied:

-- the caller is the `stabilizer` account, the Stabilization Contract address.

 #### Parameters

 | Field | Datatype | Description |